kkereziev/PROGRAMISTA-Internship-tasks/README.md

 # PROGRAMISTA-Internship-tasks

-The following solutions are for the interrnship tasks from PROGRAMISTA;
+The following solutions are for the internship tasks from PROGRAMISTA;

 Task № 1: Brothers in the Bar